Where are you located?

 I am interested.
 Can you tell me more?

-We have puppies pure breed (crossbreed options available too) around 8-20 weeks old, paper registration (full breed only), vet checked, shots up to date, dewormed and full health/genetic guarantee accordingly to state law.
+We have puppies pure or full breed (crossbreed and design breeds options available too) around 8-20 weeks old, paper registration (full or pure breed only), vet checked, shots up to date, dewormed and full health/genetic guarantee accordingly to each state laws.
+Mostly full breed puppies has also pedigree.
+Optional 10 years health guarantee can also be provided (ask us about it).

 How much?